Find out if constant headphone use can cause permanent damage to your skull and what to do to avoid headphone dents.

 Well, that’s what this article is for.
 We’ll discuss if using headphones can actually cause a dent in your head and what you can do to prevent headphone dents.
 Let’s get right to it!

 No, headphones can’t dent your head.
 A study reports that it takes at least 135 Kg to cause a minor fracture to the skull.
 It’s safe to assume the clamping force of your headphones won’t cause any harm.

-The most well-known case is Tyler1’s head dent.
+One of the most well-known cases is Tyler1’s head dent.
 When this League of Legends streamer took off his headphones, a crease on his head was visible on camera.
 Mizkif’s headset dent is another similar clip.
 He had the same headband crease happen to him after streaming for a few hours.

 If headphones can’t dent your head, then why do these streamers have an apparent crease on their head after wearing them?
 There are two possible reasons for this: